initcron/cicd-labs/chapters/cipipeline.md

     }
 }
 ```
-If you run the build, it shows build will be failed because docker is not installed on your jenkins container, so you need to install docker inside the jenkis container and use the below command to install docker inside jenkins container.
+If you run the build, it shows build will be failed because docker is not installed on your jenkins container, so you need to install docker inside the jenkis container and use the following command to install docker inside jenkins container.
 ```
 * docker ps
 * docker exec -u root -it jenkins bash